Charting Your Course versus Any Wind Will Do | Compass Point Skip to main content

 Larger organizations make the investment of time, energy, and a focused team effort to formulate a strategic plan.
 Committing to writing out a strategic plan annually is how you get your team focused on a small set of clearly articulated outcomes and the actions to produce the desired results.
 Smart entrepreneurs know and do the same.

-Running a business without a strategic plan is like sitting in a sailboat in the middle of the ocean with no destination in mind.
+Running a business without a strategic plan is like sitting in a sailboat in the ocean with no destination in mind.
 No map.
 No compass.
-You are literally saying “any wind will do.”
-When we run our businesses like this, the outcomes are generally not what we’re looking for.
+You are literally saying “Any wind will do.”
+When we run our businesses like this, the outcomes are generally not what we seek.

 The KEY to a successful strategic plan is a practical, implementable framework developed by the whole team.
 When done well, it creates clarity, confidence, and direction for the business.
 Accountability is built in and the owner begins to feel a sense of shared responsibility amongst the team.